cusyio/Python4DataScience/README.rst

     $ brew install vale

-   You can install the parser for Restructuredtext with:
+   You can install the parser for reStructuredText with:

    .. code-block:: console